Which costs to cut to secure your business’ future

 02 Outsource your payroll or improve your processes

-Outsourcing backend services like payroll has a poor reputation as being the inevitable result of retrenchment, or a sign of instability.
-However, payroll processes are crucial to managing through an economic downturn; smooth payroll processes drive employee satisfaction, and it’s likely your HR department is busy by managing people issues in a pandemic.
+Outsourcing backend services like payroll has a poor reputation as being the inevitable result of retrenchment or a sign of instability.
+However, payroll processes are crucial to managing through an economic downturn or slowdown.
+Having a smooth payroll process drives employee satisfaction, increases employee morale and reduces the risks of payroll legislative penalties,

-There two ways to outsource payroll to streamline operations:
+There are two ways to outsource payroll to streamline operations:

-- using a cloud-based SaaS HR management system (“HRMS”) — freeing up HR from administrative tasks by empowering automatic and self-service tasks.
+- Using a cloud-based SaaS HR management system (“HRMS”) — this freesup HR from administrative tasks by empowering automatic and self-service tasks.

-The approach can also unlock unexpected benefits, and expose the significant opportunity cost of not outsourcing key functions; boosting visibility, streamlining internal processes, and staying compliant across multi-country payroll and tax conditions.
+Overall, these two approaches can also unlock unexpected benefits and expose the significant opportunity cost of not outsourcing key functions, boosting visibility, streamlining internal processes, and staying compliant across multi-country payroll and tax conditions.

-Each model can benefit their corporate objectives while managing costs, cross border functionality, and personal data privacy of employees.
+Each model can benefit their corporate objectives while managing costs, cross-border functionality, and the personal data privacy of employees.

-Next steps: Check if payroll outsourcing or SAAS for payroll management suits your business needs.
+Next steps: Find Boardroom’s payroll outsourcing services or SAAS solutions to streamline your payroll management according to your business needs.

 03 Outsource backend financial support across accounting and tax planning

-In an economic downturn, every organisation focuses on the very core of the business; the what and the why.
+In an economic downturn, every organisation focuses on the very core of the business: the what and the why.
 It’s never been more important to have experts aligning your financial processes and procedures with your organisational goals.
-Your organisation can seek financial help with everything from bookkeeping to redundancy strategies to ensure the business runs smoothly while internal staff focus on business survival and generating revenue.
+One core consideration in cost reduction is to consider outsourcing your accounting and bookkeeping services to ensure the business runs smoothly, while internal staff focuses on business survival and generating revenue.

 By choosing a financial services partner equipped to manage your operational and strategic finances and accounting, businesses bring external expertise and new perspectives on long-term accounting and tax planning.